Easy-to-read medicine information about the measles, mumps and rubella (MMR) vaccine – what it is, when it is given and

 - have had a severe allergic response (anaphylaxis) to this vaccine or part of this vaccine before

 - have had another live vaccine within the last 4 weeks.

 How effective is the MMR vaccine?

-If given to babies under 12 months of age, the measles component of MMR vaccine may not be effective and they are unlikely to develop protection against measles.
+If given to babies under 12 months of age, the measles component of MMR vaccine may not be effective and they are unlikely to develop enough protection against measles.
 It is best given to babies older than 12 months.
 If there is an outbreak of measles, and it is given earlier, it will still need to be given at 15 months and 4 years.